Cubs Enjoy Record-Setting Debut Season at Cubs Park

 Spring Training Ballpark News

-Tigers Allow Fans Early Entrance to Watch BP for $5
+Tigers Allow Fans Early Entrance to Watch Batting Practice for $5

 In general, the gates at spring training ballparks don't open early enough for fans to see the home team hit, which usually happens between two and three hours before game time.
-That being the case, the Tigers came up with the idea to offer fans that opportunity...for a fee.
-For $5, fans can now get into Lakeland's Joker Marchant Stadium an hour or so early to watch the Tigers take their BP from the place where BP homers often land: the grass hill in left field.
-For fans wanting to partake in the "batting practice experience," the cost is added onto the regular cost of a ticket at the box office, where already bought tickets can be upgraded for the same $5 price.
+That being the case, the Tigers in 2013 came up with the idea to offer fans that opportunity...for a fee.
+For $5, fans in 2014 can once again get into Lakeland's Joker Marchant Stadium an hour or so early to watch the Tigers take their BP from the place where BP homers often land: the grass hill in left field.
+For fans wanting to partake in the "batting practice experience," the cost of a Batting Practice Pass is added onto the regular cost of a ticket at the box office, where already bought tickets can be upgraded for the same $5 price.
 You must have a game ticket to be eligible to get in early and the only part of the ballpark that is open early is the berm and left field line bleacher grandstand.
 Admission is via the 3rd base gate only and the time for early batting practice admittance can vary slightly.
 For day games, it's usually 10:00 a.m. but it actually depends on when the Tigers start hitting, which could be later like 10:15 but is always going to be in the 10:00ish range.
 While many teams will likely copy the Tigers and offer such access in the future, right now they're the only one doing it exactly this way.
-As for fan interest, about 2,000 showed up to see Tigers BP on February 23.
-The two games that preceded the opener averaged about 200 early admissions.

 Spring Training Features